JasperNLiberty/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

-> > REPLACE THIS TEXT WITH YOUR RESPONSE
+> > pwd print working directory
+> > ls list files in current directory

 ---